juxor/afaq/markdown/secH1.md

-principle error of the [Paris] Commune, an unavoidable error, since it derived from the very principle on which power was constituted, was precisely that of being a government, and of substituting itself for the people by force of circumstances."_ [Elise Reclus, quoted John P. Clark and Camille Martin, **Anarchy, Geography, Modernity**, p.
+principle error of the [Paris] Commune, an unavoidable error, since it derived from the very principle on which power was constituted, was precisely that of being a government, and of substituting itself for the people by force of circumstances."_ [Elisee Reclus, quoted John P. Clark and Camille Martin, **Anarchy, Geography, Modernity**, p.
 72]).

 In place of a state anarchists' argue for a free federation of workers'